rohitkadhe/shopify2020Challenge/README.md

 - <b>Important Note: </b> Make the changes in the previous two steps carefully or the project will not run
 - Finally open a terminal window in the server directory and first run the command 'npm i' then 'node seed.js' and finally 'npm run dev'

 - Thats it!
 The server and client should both be running.
-There is a seed user that has been created with email: 'seed@gmail.com' and password: 'seed'
+There are a few seed images and also a seed user with email: 'seed@gmail.com' and password: 'seed'

 # Limitations and Improvements